Results for Arizona's ballot propositions | 2024 Election

 Read More: Judicial retention elections: What you should know about the vote on Arizona judges

-Proposition 138 - Tipped Workers Protection Act
+Proposition 138 - Tipped Workers Protection Act (AP projection made)

-The measure, according to its analysis, would amend the state's constitution by adding a provision that regulates pay for tipped workers.
-If approved, it would allow employers to pay up to 25% per hour less than the minimum wage for employees who customarily and regularly receive tips or gratuities.
+The measure, according to its analysis, would have amended the state's constitution by adding a provision that regulates pay for tipped workers.

-Proposition 139 - Arizona Abortion Access Act
+Proposition 139 - Arizona Abortion Access Act (AP projection made)

 Besides declaring a fundamental right to abortion for every individual, the ballot measure also aims to ban the state from the following: